The Cyclone (1996 film): Plot

 Tuscany, June 1996.
-Levante Quarini (Leonardo Pieraccioni) is a young accountant of Tuscany who lives his unhappy relationship with women.
+Levante Quarini (Leonardo Pieraccioni) is a young accountant who lives a routine life and has unhappy relationships with women.
 He lives with his father Osvaldo (Sergio Forconi), his brother Libero (Massimo Ceccherini) and his lesbian sister Selvaggia (Barbara Enrichi) on a lonely residence surrounded by corn fields.
+His only friend is his grandfather Gino (voiced by Mario Monicelli), who only communicates by shouting out of his window.
 They are far from the major roads and signs are far and scarce, but that is not a problem since the dirt roads are used usually only by the locals who know them well.